 Located in Sarangkot, a 20 minute bumpy truck ride from the centre of Pokhara, the zipline stands isolated at the top of a hill where the only other sound you will hear apart from the rustling of the trees is the gut-churning mechanical clunk of the zipline in motion.

 Fully briefed and split into pairs (if you have not signed up with a partner already), you are summoned two-by-two to the platform.
 My friend and I were, of course, the last pair to take to the stage having patiently watched others being buckled up and released into the air alongside a chorus of nervous expressions.
-Luckily for this monster of a zipline you get to sit in a harness, not hang by a rope!
+Luckily for this monster of a zipline in Nepal you get to sit in a harness, not hang by a rope!

 When I was strapped, fastened, clipped, clasped and secured in my seat my adrenalin was, literally, sky high.
 I was so scared I wouldn’t remember the commands we had been told: tug on one rope to slow you down if the person at the end of the line waves a flag as a warning; pull both ropes to ‘release’ you should you come to a stop; always lean back; keep your legs splayed in the air at all times.
 Did it have to be this difficult?
 Would I remember any of this is anything happened while hundreds of metres up high, hanging in the air?

-Before we knew it we heard “FIVE, FOUR, THREE, TWO, ONE, GO!” as the metal shutters flung open, swinging us out and straight down out into the great expanse of the dense forest below us.
+Before we knew it we heard “FIVE, FOUR, THREE, TWO, ONE, GO!” as the metal shutters flung open, swinging us out and straight down out into the great expanse of the dense forest of Pokara below us.
 It was breath-taking and terrifying at the same time.
 My heart was racing but my face was smiling as I was propelled through the air in the direction of the magnificent mountain peaks which formed a stunning wall in front of me, and later soaring over the beautiful Seti River.
 It was absolutely exhilarating.

 So exhilarating that I wished the zipline was LONGER.